-If you get hungry (or thirsty) while walking along the Malecon, then stop at one of the many food vendors who sell tacos and margaritas for $1.
+If you get hungry (or thirsty) while walking along the Malecon, stop at one of the many food vendors selling tacos and margaritas for $1.

-Tip: If you plan to do a lot of walking around Puerto Vallarta, then the best time to visit is during the winter or shoulder seasons.
+Tip: If you plan to do a lot of walking around Puerto Vallarta, the best time to visit is during the winter or shoulder seasons.
 Otherwise, the heat will be too unbearable!

-Cerro de la Cruz Lookout
+Hike the Cerro de la Cruz Lookout

 To get there, walk from the Malecon uphill along Calle Abasolo.
 You’ll reach a series of stairs which you climb up to the top, where there’s an observation deck with stunning panoramic views of downtown Vallarta and the surrounding Banderas Bay.

-Watch the Sunset
+Watch the sunset

 Mother nature puts on one of the best shows in Puerto Vallarta every night, and it’s completely free to watch!

-Take a Coastal Hike
+Take a coastal hike

 To get to Boca Del Tomaltan, you can get a bus from Zona Romantica at the corner of Constitución and Basilio Badillo for $1 or take an Uber.
 It shouldn’t be more than $5.
 From Boca, there’s a trailhead that takes you to Colomitos Beach and then continues to Las Animas and Quimixto.

 If you want more of a party atmosphere, continue for another hour to Las Animas, where you’ll find restaurants and beach bars.

-Hit the Beach
+Hit the beach

 That’s probably one of the main reasons you came to Mexico anyway!
 While the beaches within the city limits aren’t spectacular, they still provide a place to tan, swim in the ocean, and catch up on your favorite book (or margarita).
 And they are 100% free to visit!